-The University offers students who have completed an associate degree, or some college credit without having received a degree, the opportunity to complete a bachelor's degree.
-Students who wish to apply for admission to one of Sofia's bachelor's completion programs must have successfully attained at least 75 quarter units (50 semester units) of college-level work, of which no fewer than 40 quarter units (30 semester units) fulfill General Education requirements, may be considered for admissions.
-Students with a completed associate degree must have completed the equivalent of the General Education requirements as established by Intersegmental General Education Transfer Curriculum (IGETC) in the State of California.
+The University offers students who have completed an associate degree (or who have completed college credits) the opportunity to complete a bachelor's degree.
+Students who wish to apply for admission to one of Sofia's bachelor's completion programs must have successfully attained at least 75 quarter units (50 semester units) of college-level work.
+Students must have completed no fewer than 40 quarter units (30 semester units) that fulfill General Education requirements.
+Those with a completed associate degree must have completed the equivalent of the General Education requirements as established by the Intersegmental General Education Transfer Curriculum (IGETC) in the State of California.